pulygarcia/pp-v4/src/content/projects/project-1/index.md

 - **Email Notifications** – Sends booking confirmations and cancellation notices.
 - **Admin actions** – Manage stock, prices, and product list.
 - **Cashier / Sales** – Employees can log each sale under their account to keep transparent financial records.
-- **Sales & Reservation History** – Every transaction is stored; no edits allowed to avoid discrepancies.
+- **Sales & Reservation History** – Every transaction is stored by current club employee or owner; no edits allowed to avoid discrepancies.
 - **Responsive UI** – Works seamlessly on desktop and mobile devices.

 ---